 Hi, I'm Carolyn.
 My husband Marshall and I started Pinecone Home in 2013 when it was just the two of us.
-Almost a decade later, our Pinecone Home team has grown and so has our family.
+A decade later, our Pinecone Home team has grown and so has our family.
 Thanks for sticking with us for the last decade and cheers to another one!
 Use code 10YEARS for 10% off any purchase + receive a FREE tealight set.
 If you spend $200+ we will also include a FREE bottle stopper.
 Offer ends 8/31/23.

 On the hunt for the perfect accents for our wedding reception in a historic art deco train station, I was introduced to Etsy and amazed by the incredible range of unique products being created by everyday people.
 That initial introduction to the maker movement changed the way we looked at the products we encounter every day, subtly at first, but then dramatically.